temporalio/documentation/docs/application-development/index.md

 ## Guide structure

-The application development guide is broken down into four sections:
+The application development guide is broken down into five sections:

 1. [**Foundations**](/application-development/foundations): The minimum things required to build and run a simple Workflow with a single Activity.